kalibrado/jf-avatars/README.md

-# js-avatars
+# jf-avatars

 ![Translation Status](https://img.shields.io/badge/translate-ready-brightgreen)
 ![Version](https://img.shields.io/badge/version-2.2.1-blue)

 ## Description

-**js-avatars** is a JavaScript library that allows users to select avatars from an image gallery in a **Jellyfin** compatible environment.
+**jf-avatars** is a JavaScript library that allows users to select avatars from an image gallery in a **Jellyfin** compatible environment.
 The application provides a user-friendly interface via a custom modal, facilitating the selection of profile images from an organized collection.

 ## 🚀 Getting Started

-To quickly get started with js-avatars, follow these steps:
+To quickly get started with jf-avatars, follow these steps:

 1. **Install in your Jellyfin project**: